chrismlusk/accuraty-templates/README.md

 - [Initial setup](https://github.com/chrismlusk/accuraty-templates#initial-setup) (you are starting from scratch)
 - [Cloning locally](https://github.com/chrismlusk/accuraty-templates#cloning-locally) (first time adding this project to your machine)
-- [Ongoing development](https://github.com/chrismlusk/accuraty-templates#ongoing-development) (project is already on remote and local)

 ### Initial setup

-_This assumes the project skin has not been set up at all.
-If the project already exists on GitHub and you are trying to get set up on your own machine, skip to [Cloning locally](https://github.com/chrismlusk/accuraty-templates#cloning-locally)._
+_This assumes the project has not been set up at all.
+If it already exists on GitHub and you need to get set up on your own machine, skip to [Cloning locally](https://github.com/chrismlusk/accuraty-templates#cloning-locally)._

 #### 1. Get the code